-Like all other man-made things and systems, plumbing goes wrong.
+Like all other man-made things and systems, the plumbing goes wrong.
 It all needs to be maintained, checked and fixed when an issue arises.
-In most cases you'll need help from a local plumber.
+In most cases, you'll need help from a local plumber.
 But there are common plumbing problems to keep your eye on too - and with a little bit of knowledge, you might even think about solving them yourself with a bit of DIY!

 Here are 5 common plumbing problems to watch out for (and 5 DIY solutions!):